idno/User-Research/Surveys/Sample_Questions.md

 # Questions for a survey

 _(Build a collection of questions to ask in user surveys by taking these starters and customizing the information to fit what you’re studying.
-While interview questions should be open-ended, survey questions are best if they're discretely quantifiable.)_
+While interview questions are great when they're open-ended, survey questions are easier to analyze when they're discretely quantifiable.
+You may want to include a mix of different types of questions in your survey.
+Surveys vary in length and format, but shorter surveys are often preferred by users.)_

+When creating questions for your survey, consider:

+How can you find out more about who your users are?

+How can you find out more about what your users want to accomplish?

+How can you find out more about what your users are looking for?

 How did you learn about __[product]__?